 The History of Skylon Tower

 As one of Niagara Falls’ most iconic landmarks, the history of Skylon Tower is about as amazing as the structure itself.
-We invite you to learn a little more about the exciting history of the area’s tallest tower and best views of Niagara Falls.
+We invite you to learn a little more about the exciting history of the area’s tallest tower and the best views of Niagara Falls.

 The Skylon Tower stands five hundred and twenty feet high (a full seven hundred and seventy-five feet above the base of the falls).
-The Toronto architectural firm Bregman and Hamann designed the Skylon Tower, modelling it after the Space Needle in Seattle.
+The Toronto architectural firm Bregman and Hamann designed the Skylon Tower, modeling it after the Space Needle in Seattle.

 The tower’s impressive height has presented some unique challenges.
 Its height and proximity to the international border meant that both Canadian and American air transport authorities needed to be consulted before construction began.
-Another unique concern was wind.
+Another unique concern was the wind.
 Experts from the University of Toronto helped design the tower to withstand winds of up to one hundred and ten miles per hour.
 So far, the highest winds the tower has faced have been ninety-one miles per hour.
 The height and design is a great architectural feat, but the views are more breathtaking when you witness a 360° bird’s eye view of the Falls in the Revolving Dining Room.

 Builders used the “slip form” technique to construct the Skylon Tower, which had previously been used on the Seagram Tower.
 In this technique, concrete is continuously poured into a moving form.
 In constructing the Skylon Tower, concrete was poured continuously for thirty-eight days.
 What really made the construction of the Skylon Tower unique is the tower’s tapered shape.
 As the slip form raised it had to be proportionally reduced in diameter.
 This was the first time such a technique had been attempted.